 Workers Share The Most Messed Up Things Coworkers Have Done Without Getting Fired

 Are you reading this at work?
 Caught you!
-Don’t worry, we won’t tell.
+Don't worry, we won't tell.
 There are people doing much worse things on the job, and getting away with it.
-Stealing, making mistakes that cost their company millions of dollars, even feeding a customer a dirty bandaid–you name it, these incompetent coworkers have done it.
-In some cases, their malfeasance is so epic, it’s almost admirable.
+Stealing, making mistakes that cost their company millions of dollars, even feeding a customer a dirty bandaid--you name it, these incompetent coworkers have done it.
+In some cases, their malfeasance is so epic, it's almost admirable.
 Find out how much you could be getting away with at work as people share the most messed up things their coworkers did without getting so much as a reprimand.

 73. A dying breed.

+I worked with a guy who literally had no job.
+He was the "studio supervisor" but there was no activity in the studio to supervise because the studio had effectively become non-operational.
 He coasted for a full 8 years at this job.
 He would come in the morning, open his email, get coffee, gossip and complain about the industry for an hour, leave for an hour, come back for lunch, leave for another 3 hours, come back, send a few emails and then officially leave for the day.
+It was infuriating and majestic.

 72. Don't get greedy.